TheThingsIndustries/lorawan-stack-docs/doc/content/concepts/advanced/telemetry/_index.md

 ---
-title: 'Telemetry'
+title: "Telemetry"
-description: ''
+description: ""
-aliases: [/reference/telemetry]
+aliases: [/reference/telemetry, /the-things-stack/management/telemetry]
 ---

 {{% tts %}} exports [Prometheus](https://prometheus.io/) telemetry on the `/metrics` endpoint.
 This reference gives an overview of the most important metrics.